Since there are so many ways in which to burn calories, let's take a look at not only what a calorie

 calories per gram of fat.

 The standard metabolic equivalent (MET) is a unit that is utilized when wanting to find an estimate

-of how much oxygen your body is using when engaging in a particular physical activity.
+of how much oxygen your body is using when engaging in a particular physical exercise.
 When your

 body is resting, meaning that you are sitting quietly and there is very little movement, then you

 are using 1 MET of energy (oxygen).
-When you partake in an activity that demands more oxygen be
+When you partake in an exercise that demands more oxygen be

 used, then more MET's will also be used, which means you are burning more calories.